RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. warning::

     Under Apache, there are pitfalls with running two independent *mod_perl* applications under on the same webserver.
-    Therefore, it is advised to run OTRS and OTOBE on separate webservers.
+    Therefore, it is advised to run OTRS and OTOBO on separate webservers.
 Alternatively remove the OTRS configuration from Apache before installing OTOBO.
     Check the directories */etc/apache2/sites-available* and */etc/apache2/sites-enabled* for which configurations are currently available and which are enabled.